 Cultural critic Camille Paglia has said of David Horowitz: “I respect the astute and rigorously unsentimental David Horowitz as one of America’s most original and courageous political analysts. . . .
 As a scholar who regularly surveys archival material, I think that, a century from now, cultural historians will find David Horowitz’s spiritual and political odyssey paradigmatic for our time.”

 Norman Podhoretz, former editor of Commentary magazine, says of Horowitz: “He differs from some of the other ‘second-thoughts’ generation in having pulled no punches and in having broken more decisively than some of them with left-wing pieties — whether liberal or socialist. . . .
 David Horowitz is hated by the Left because he is not only an apostate but has been even more relentless and aggressive in attacking his former political allies than some of us who preceded him in what I once called ‘breaking ranks’ with that world.
 He has also taken the polemical and organizational techniques he learned in his days on the left, and figured out how to use them against the Left, whose vulnerabilities he knows in his bones.
 (That he is such a good writer and speaker doesn’t hurt, either.)
 In fact, he has done so much, and in so many different ways, that one might be justified in suspecting that ‘David Horowitz’ is actually more than one person.”

-Horowitz has also written four philosophical volumes on the lessons of mortality: The End of Time, A Cracking of the Heart, and A Point in Time.
-A fourth You’re Going To Be Dead One Day: A Love Story will be published in September 2015.
+Horowitz has also written four philosophical volumes on the lessons of mortality: The End of Time, A Cracking of the Heart, A Point in Time and .
+You’re Going To Be Dead One Day: A Love Story.

 To access a complete bibliography of all his work, please click here.